Most homeowners are acquainted with central air conditioners.

 What are the Benefits of a Mini-Split System?

 Ductless mini-splits are extremely capable systems, but you might still be considering why you would want to choose it over a traditional furnace and air conditioner.
-Here’s why a growing number of La Porte homeowners are getting ductless mini-splits:
+Here’s why a growing number of Kingwood homeowners are getting ductless mini-splits:

 - Avoid the hidden issues of ductwork: By giving heated and cooled air directly, air doesn’t move through leaky air ducts on its way to each room.
 This can save you nearly 30 percent on your heating and cooling costs.
 Along with that, if your house doesn’t already use ducts, you avoid the inconvenience and expense that comes with putting them in.

 - Choose the best temp for every room: With zoned heating and cooling from a ductless mini-split, you can keep an office refreshing while maintaining a cozy nursery—all while making the most of energy efficiency.

 - Use less money and energy by not heating and cooling empty rooms: Shutting supply registers in a central HVAC system can disturb it, putting strain on the equipment and invalidating any possible savings.
 But with individual air handlers in all rooms, you can heat and cool specific areas only when you need them.